The best Memorial day sales to shop right now

 4.7-star average rating from 614,990 reviews on Amazon

-These AirPods are some of the most convenient earbuds for iPhone owners.
-They pair seamlessly with Apple devices and support voice controls using Siri.
-They are especially good for people who don’t like the feeling of earbuds stuffed in their ear canal — they have a semi-open fit with no rubber eartips attached.
-The buds and charging case together have over 24 hours of battery life, according to the brand.
+There is a reason so many iPhone owners use AirPods — they pair seamlessly with Apple devices without causing headaches around setup.
+This second generation model is great for people who don’t like earbuds blocking their ear canal — they have a slightly open fit with no rubber eartip attached.
+They come with a charging case that, when paired with the earbuds, give them more than 24 hours of battery life, according to the brand.

 More Memorial Day 2024 sales to shop now